 3. Anyone who helps others is a social worker.

 Too often, “social worker” is used as a catch-all term for anyone who has a job in the social services.
 The media frequently labels individuals who lack the required credentials as “social workers,” and can depict the profession in an unflattering light.
 However, earning the title of social worker requires a great deal of hard work and commitment.
 In Ohio, this necessitates, minimally, acquiring a bachelor’s degree in social work, or a master’s degree for independent licensure, which most clinicians hold.
 Degreed social workers have completed course work to develop knowledge of human behavior, research, ethics, public policy, and practice skills.
 Social workers must pass a licensing exam, and in order to maintain their license, participate in ongoing professional development.
 Only someone who has the requisite education and licensure should utilize the title of social worker.
 As a profession, we take seriously the issue of “title protection,” as it affirms the effort and ongoing training necessary to behold the title.
 In recognition of this, OhioGuidestone assures that all staff accurately and honestly report on their credentials, maintain their requisite license, and utilize their titles appropriately.

 Regardless of the myths, one simple truth remains.
 Social workers play a herculean role in our communities, fighting for social justice, providing hope and healing for the most vulnerable, and solving complex problems.
 Esteemed social worker Jane Addams wrote, “Nothing could be worse than the fear that one had given up too soon, and left one unexpended effort that might have saved the world.”
 It is this belief that continues to drive the social work profession, as we strive to achieve a society where all individuals can achieve dignity, respect, health and well-being.
-This month, take some time to thank a social worker for their tremendous contributions, and their tireless efforts, both big and small, to save the world.
+This National Social Work Month, take some time to thank a social worker for their tremendous contributions, and their tireless efforts, both big and small, to save the world.